mlcourses/lab-1-blog-post-group3_cs281/post.md

 ## Materials

-..* PB-503
+-  PB-503
-..* LED'S
+-  LED'S
-..* Wires
+-  Wires
-..* 330 Ohm transistor
+-  330 Ohm transistor
-..* Arduino kit
+-  Arduino kit
-..* Arduino controller with the USB adapter
+-  Arduino controller with the USB adapter
-..* computer for the Arduino IDE
+-  computer for the Arduino IDE
-..* 7404 chip
+-  7404 chip
-..* 7408 chip g
+-  7408 chip g

 ## Project Steps

 ## Breadboard Basics

-## Breadboard Basics: Getting Started with PB-503 and Arduino

-### Introduction to PB-503

 - **Materials Needed**: Start with a PB-503 breadboard prototyping station and an Arduino kit.
 Handle these devices with care to avoid damage.
 - **Understanding the PB-503**: This integrated device includes switches, LEDs, power supplies, and a function generator, all centered around a breadboard.
 For simplicity, we'll refer to the PB-503 as the breadboard throughout our class.